smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 </figure>

 Not sure what the future holds?
-If the area you working in is not important or will have only minor changes in the future it is not worth your time.
-It still may be worth some effort to keep the cobwebs out.
+If the area you working in is not important or only needs minor changes then spending lots of time cleaning it up is not as useful.

-The best thing to do if you are not sure is to play it safe and only do small improvements.
-Any extensive effort may not end up being worth it.
 Spending a few hours might still make sense, but days or weeks would not.
+The key is balancing how much time and effort you spend doing it.

+What is the best thing to do if you are not sure about how much or what maintenance would be good?
+Play it safe and focus on smaller improvements.
 I would focus on the essential improvements: eliminating duplication and improving the testability.

-If there is some minor duplication reducing it will shrink the amount of code you need to maintain.
-Start with a simple refactoring like ["Extracting a Method"][extract-method].
-I recently extracted a method to provide some common logic which would otherwise have been copied repeatedly throughout the code.
-Instead we had a simple method we could reuse.
+Reducing duplication shrinks the amount of code you need to maintain.
+Starting with a simple refactoring like ["Extracting a Method"][extract-method] is a good start.
+I recently extracted a method to encapsulate logic which had been copied repeatedly.
+Now there is one place to fix maintain instead of the many copies.

 Find part of the code confusing?
-Not enough testing in an area?
+Afraid to make changes in an area?
 Wrapping existing code in tests can help explain what is happening and make other changes safer.
 Tests provide a safety net for future changes and can often be added fairly easily.
+Refactoring to make code testable will help loosen heavily coupled classes.

 Long Frozen Over
 ===============================================================================